As an Amazon Associate we earn from qualifying purchases.

 About the Author

-H. L. Moore is an Australian writer of LGBT+ fiction.
+H. L. Moore is a Jewish Australian writer.
 She holds a Master of Arts in International Relations (2015) and a Bachelor of Media in Communications and Journalism (2012), both from the University of New South Wales.